MRKKmrkk/notion-jdbc/README.md

 choose the Class as `org.apache.calcite.jdbc.Driver` and apply it.
 ![step2](https://github.com/MRKKmrkk/notion-jdbc/blob/main/img/step-2.png)

-create model.json on your pc:
+create model.json on your pc specific the internal integration secret that you created before:
 ```json
 {
   "version": "1.0",